BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 3/Feedback - Abyssal Thrum  - Chunk 3.md

+Below is my feedback.

+Once very slight concern I have is that these chapters are focus more of world-building and plot, than tension and narrative arc.
+I really don't feel this is a problem, however, I do think it is something we can keep in mind.
+The early chapters are creating the tension, and these chapter do have a sense of movement, so I don't feel we need to make any additional changes.
 ### Title: Enhancing Character Description Through Movement and Scene Dynamics

 When writing fiction, the way a character moves within a scene can significantly enrich their portrayal, offering subtle cues about their personality, emotions, and physical characteristics.
 By integrating everyday motions and their interactions with the environment, writers can provide a deeper, more nuanced understanding of their characters without relying solely on direct descriptions.